constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/introduction.md

 In this paper we consider the [TREE specification](cite:cites spec:tree), a web specification that structure the publication of
-RDF documents in a way that the link between the fragment of a dataset, where we call the fragments `tree:Node`, can be describe using set of triples called `tree:relation`.
+RDF documents in a way that the link between the fragment of a dataset, where we call the fragments `tree:Node`, can be described using set of triples called `tree:relation`.
-Those relations can countain a boolean equation that constraint the value of a property of the data inside the next subject fragment.
+Those relations can contain a boolean equation that constraint the value of a property of the data inside the next subject fragment.
 We apply a technique called, Guided Link Traversal Query Processing (GLTQP) [](cite:cites verborgh2020, taelman2023) a derivative of Link Traversal Query Processing (LTQP).
-LTQP  consist in recursively looking up new data sources by derefencing the named node result and/or intermediary result capture by the query engine [](cite:cites Hartig2013AnOO).
+LTQP  consist of recursively looking up new data sources by dereferencing the named node result and/or intermediary result capture by the query engine [](cite:cites Hartig2013AnOO).
-The guided variance introduce the usage of acquired knowledge from the triple captured to prune, the irrelevant data source, hence dimunishing the search domain.
+The guided variance introduces the usage of acquired knowledge from the triple captured to prune, the irrelevant data source, hence diminishing the search domain.
 We propose to use this technique to leverage the information that the `tree:relation` provided to the query engine by evaluating the solvability of the combination of the boolean equation of the `tree:relation` and the SPARQL filter expression of a query.
+This can be particularly useful when querying sensor data, where the fragmentation is made over the time of publication of the data.
+Users might want to get a time slice of the dataset hence they will use a SPARQL Filter operation which will enable the use of GLTQP.